 - Excessive use of an antibiotic called tetracycline to treat bacterial infections

 Tooth discolouration is also caused by being exposed to too much fluoride in early childhood, a trauma that damages a tooth, and a hereditary genetic disorder of tooth development known as dentinogenesis imperfecta (DI).
 DI causes teeth to become discouloured, and because they are weaker than healthy teeth, they are prone to breakage.

-Depending on the severity of your discoloured teeth, you may want to consider teeth whitening services from Port Perry Dental Associates.
+Depending on the severity of your discoloured teeth, you may want to consider professional teeth whitening from Port Perry Dental Associates.
 Learn more about why teeth whitening matters and the different treatment options available.